Call Us

 In terms of rTMS side effects, these tend to be mild and brief, and many people don’t experience any side effects at all.
 Some of the most common side effects include a mild headache, local skin warming and mild scalp discomfort.

 Like lots of mental health treatment approaches, the timeline for experiencing the therapeutic effects of rTMS can vary from person to person.
-Some people may notice improvements in their depression symptoms within the first few weeks of starting treatment, while for others, it may take a few months to observe significant changes.
+Some people may notice improvements in their depression and OCD symptoms within the first few weeks of starting treatment, while for others, it may take a few months to observe significant changes.

-Additionally, factors such as the severity of your depression, your individual response to the treatment, and how well you stick to the treatment plan can all influence how quickly you feel relief from your symptoms.
+Additionally, factors such as the severity of your condition, your individual response to the treatment, and how well you stick to the treatment plan can all influence how quickly you feel relief from your symptoms.

 It's important to remain patient and consistent with this treatment, as the cumulative effects of rTMS often become more pronounced over time.
 Our rTMS specialists at Priory are highly experienced and can provide personalised guidance and support throughout the treatment process.